 How Safe is Nicaragua?
 (Our take)

+Sadly, Nicaragua has been experiencing a lot of turbulence in recent years.
 Due to the recent political Unrest of 2018, much of the country is difficult to visit.
-A lot of accommodation has been shut down and Nicaraguan citizens have been fleeing the country.
+A lot of accommodation in Nicaragua has been shut down and citizens have been fleeing the country.

 Petty crime is steadily on the rise (though it’s not out of control like in some other places in Latin America).
 Most people can still visit Nicaragua without getting robbed – they just have to be more cautious than usual.